grahamwills/ZeeZeeSheet/_characters/Mindjammer - The Doctor/The Doctor.rst

 Background
  - In the year 17,000AD — the year 193 of the Rediscovery Era — the New Commonality of Humankind contacts the countless lost worlds it settled by slower-than-light colony ship thousands of years before.
+ -
  - The new faster-than-light planing engine is changing everything, pushing back the Commonality Frontier and revealing strange and divergent cultures and beings that often are no longer even human.
+ -
- - the vast neural network storing the memories of the entire human race and enabling the miracles of technopsi.
+ - Only the Mindjammers hold the Commonality together — intelligent starships carrying the Mindscape between worlds, the vast neural network storing the memories of the entire human race and enabling the miracles of technopsi.
    It’s a time of great danger — but also great hope!

 ========================================================================